Compass Media Networks: Acquisition of Wall Street Journal This Morning

 In November 2014, Compass announced the acquisition of The Wall Street Journal This Morning, a morning drive time national news and business program, which had been syndicated by the Wall Street Journal Radio division.
 The program was renamed This Morning, America's First News with Gordon Deal.
-Deal has been the program's host since 2005.
-He was retained and the program is now centered on general news, not just business and financial news.
 The first broadcast under the new title was January 2, 2015.

 Sports

 National Football League coverage

-Compass, in conjunction with Dial Global, began offering a slate of Sunday afternoon games from the National Football League beginning in the 2009 NFL season.
+Compass, in conjunction with Dial Global, began broadcasting a slate of Sunday afternoon games from the National Football League beginning in the 2009 NFL season.
 These broadcasts competed with the NFL on Westwood One and the Sports USA Radio Network.
 Brent Musburger is the voice of the Las Vegas Raiders along with analyst Lincoln Kennedy and studio host Tim Cates.
 Announcers for the Dallas Cowboys broadcast include Danny White, Kevin Ray with in-studio host Jerry Recco.
 Compass Media Networks NFL broadcast pairings include Chris Carrino with Brian Baldinger.
 Jon Rothstein serves as studio host.
 Other play-by-play announcers and analysts include Gregg Daniels.
 TJ Rives, Tiki Barber, Steve Beurelein, Bill Rosinski, Chad Brown, and Drew Bontadelli.